Skip to Main Content

 4. Evaluation

 As much as possible, try to avoid grading students on the professional quality of their final product.
 Evaluate their work according to the goals of the project, the quality of their research, and how they chose to present it.
 In most instances, students should not be expected to produce a professional-quality documentary, podcast, or website as part of their research project.
+Remember that the ultimate task is still generating new knowledge and contributing towards scholarship.
+Always keep in mind the overall point of the assignment and what successful completion of the outcomes looks like.

 5. Preservation